 Snell & Wilmer on April 17 confirmed to Law360 that it had furloughed an undisclosed number of employees who've been unable to work remotely or those whose work has significantly declined because of the crisis.
 The firm said it would cover health, life and long-term disability insurance for all furloughed employees until it could bring them back, although it didn't specify when that would be.
 The firm's attorneys are also helping those employees obtain unemployment benefits and other coronavirus relief available.The firm also reduced the base salaries of nonpartner attorneys and monthly partner draws, both by 10%.
 Administrative professionals will see cuts of up to 10% based on their salaries.

-Squire Patton on April 30 confirmed it had canceled its nine-week summer associate program for 2020, but said it plans to provide job offers to all participants and will pay a stipend in place of the usual salary.
-It will also host online information sessions for participants.
-On May 1, the firm told Law360 it had adjusted partner profit distribution at an undisclosed amount, reduced associate pay by 20% and reduced global support staff pay by 10% to 20%, with those in the highest-earning positions taking a larger reduction.
+Squire Patton Boggs LLP on April 30 confirmed it had canceled its nine-week summer associate program for 2020, but planned to provide job offers to all participants and pay a stipend in place of the usual salary.
+It said it would also host online information sessions for participants.
+On May 1, the firm told Law360 it had adjusted partner profit distribution at an undisclosed amount, reduced associate pay by 20%, and reduced global support staff pay by 10% to 20%, with those in the highest-earning positions taking a larger reduction.
 The firm also furloughed some staff who "are currently underutilized or are not able to perform their job remotely," the firm said.
+On Sept.
+15, the firm said it would restore associate salaries to their prepandemic levels in October and reverse base salary cuts for support staff and other nonpartners who were making less than $75,000, while those earning above that level would see their compensation reduction cut in half.
+The firm added it will reward employees "who performed at extraordinary levels" during the reduced compensation period with a special bonus, and its existing bonus program will also remain in place.
+On Dec.
+2, the firm announced it would provide a one-time payment to make associates whole for any salary loss tied to the cuts from May through September.

-Stoel Rives on April 17 unveiled a long list of cost-saving measures, including significant salary reductions, furloughing staff and reducing partner draws.
-According to a memo obtained by Law360, the firm has furloughed 10% of its staff for at least three months.
+Stoel Rives on April 17 unveiled a long list of cost-saving measures.
+According to a memo obtained by Law360, the firm furloughed 10% of its staff for at least three months.
 Furloughed employees will continue to receive benefits.
-The firm also cut pay by 20% for associates, staff attorneys and counsel attorneys starting May 1.
-The reduction is on an annualized basis, the firm said, meaning a 20% cut starting in May through the end of the year would equal a 13% annual reduction in pay.
+The firm also cut pay by 20% for associates, staff attorneys and counsel attorneys starting May 1 on an annualized basis, which would equal a 13% annual reduction in pay if implemented through the end of the year.
 Stoel Rives also implemented tiered hourly reductions with corresponding pay reductions for staff based on their salaries.
-The cuts start at 5% for those earning more than $75,000 and go up to 20% for those who earn more than $150,000, per the memo.
-Additionally, the firm is maintaining a hiring and spending freeze, deferring staff bonuses and eliminating most associate bonuses and firm reimbursement for things like parking and public transportation.
+The cuts started at 5% for those earning more than $75,000 and go up to 20% for those who earn more than $150,000.
+Additionally, the firm said it would maintain a hiring and spending freeze, defer staff bonuses, and eliminate most associate bonuses and firm reimbursement for things like parking and public transportation.
+On Aug.
+21, the firm announced pay reduction rollbacks.
+Starting Sept.
+1, associate and of counsel pay will go from being reduced by 20% to reduced by 10%, and partner distributions will be reduced by 15% instead of 20%.
+The firm will also cut reductions to staff salary in half for those whose pay had been reduced by 10%, 15% or 20%.
+Those who took a 5% cut will see their full salaries restored.
+On Oct.
+9, the firm said base pay for attorneys and staff will be completely restored to normal levels by Oct.
+12. On Nov.
+12, the firm said that it plans to retroactively pay its lawyers and staff who saw cuts this year due to the coronavirus pandemic.

 Stroock & Stroock on May 29 confirmed it would be implementing pay cuts June 1 where equity partners will see a 20% reduction in their monthly draws, while contract partners will see a reduction of 15% in their draws.
 All other lawyers, as well as staff earning more than $75,000 annually, should expect 15% cuts to their pay.
 None of those staff members' pay would be brought below the $75,000 threshold and attorneys could see pay reductions repaid if they rack up enough billable hours.
 Stroock said it would be regularly reviewing its associates' hours and may restore their compensation at the time of those reviews.The firm also said it will also be offering buyouts for employees who want to retire early or who may not want to come back to the office when remote work ends, and is also open to reduced schedules for individuals who voluntarily elect to go that route.